-Groundwater monitoring wells were installed in boreholes BH 1-22 to BH 4-22 to permit monitoring of the groundwater levels subsequent to the completion of the field program.
+A groundwater monitoring well was installed in borehole BH 3-22 to permit monitoring of the groundwater levels subsequent to the completion of the field program.
 All groundwater observations are noted on the Soil Profile and Test Data sheets presented in Appendix 1.